"Never Have I Ever" Explores What It’s Like To Have A Brown Boyfriend

 Advertisement

 And the emphasis or desire for this can change as you get older.
-While Ramakrishnan can’t relate to this experience per se, growing up in a diverse neighborhood in Mississauga, Ontario and having relationships with predominantly men of color, she understands where Devi’s coming from when she initially meets Des.
+While Ramakrishnan can’t relate to this experience per se, growing up in a diverse neighbourhood in Mississauga, Ontario and having relationships with predominantly men of colour, she understands where Devi’s coming from when she initially meets Des.
 “She’s coming from a lot of unconscious bias.
 We can call that out for what it is,” Ramakrishnan says.
-And this internalized bias and stigma that Devi so blatantly exhibits can be a reality for a lot of people too.
+And this internalised bias and stigma that Devi so blatantly exhibits can be a reality for a lot of people too.

 Advertisement